 EYFS profile data is used to:

 - Inform parents about their child’s development against the early learning goals (ELGs) and the characteristics of their learning.

 - Help year 1 teachers plan an effective, responsive and appropriate curriculum that will meet the needs of each child.

-Children in Reception are assessed against the Prime and Specific areas of Learning in the EYFS profile, these are recorded on our on-line system, Tapestry.
+Children in Reception are assessed against the Prime and Specific areas of Learning in the EYFS profile, these are recorded on our on-line system, Target Tracker.
 Assessments are based on observation of daily activities and events.
 At the end of Reception for each Early Learning Goal, teachers will judge whether a child is meeting the level of development expected at the end of the Reception year:

 - Emerging, not yet reached the expected level of development